-To enter data in a worksheet, position the cell pointer in the cell where you want the data, and then begin typing the entry.
+To enter data in a worksheet, position the cell pointer in the cell where you want the data and then begin typing the entry.

-Note that before you can position the cell pointer in the cell where you want the entry, Excel must be in Ready mode (look for Ready as the Program indicator at the beginning of the Status bar).
-When you start typing the entry, however, Excel goes through a mode change from Ready to Enter mode (and Enter replaces Ready as the Program indicator).
+Before you can position the cell pointer in the cell where you want the entry, Excel must be in Ready mode (look for Ready as the Mode indicator at the beginning of the Status bar).
+When you start typing the entry, however, Excel goes through a mode change from Ready to Enter mode (and Enter replaces Ready as the Mode indicator).